"Two roads diverged in a wood and I, I took the one less traveled by, and that has made all the difference." - Robert Frost 1920

 Public health has fascinated me.
 It is a hobby to me, not just a job.
 I can't believe I will ever have to retire!
 The sole purpose of this website is to share my life’s experiences in Public Health with the hope that visitors to site may find some useful information for their own endeavors.
 An opportunity may also arise for a dialogue on some of the issues and possibility of further development of ideas and the solutions.

 I was born and grew up in the Indian Himalayas, studied in Christian Medical College, Vellore, South India.
-I am fortunate to have worked as a public health consultant in more than 12 countries for the past 46 years.
+I am fortunate to have worked as a public health consultant in more than 12 countries since 1972.
 Presently, I work as a public health adviser to Lesotho Highlands Development Authority, Maseru, Lesotho.

 I live in Chiang Mai, Thailand.